 __ July 2013

 Since time immemorial, the issue of gender has been subject to much debate.
 Literature captures gender perceptions of people in the past and the widespread sentiments of gender roles and equality back then.
 More often than not, women and men were boxed into the same set of roles in many classical literary pieces.
 Women were always portrayed as frail, gentle, submissive and passive.
 They obeyed their husbands and fathers without question.
 Men in classic literature always took on roles that characterized them as brave, strong, aggressive and initiator.
-Decision-making was their turf and they occupied positions ...
+Decision-making was their turf and they occupied positions of ...

 Question D

 Chaucer uses The Canterbury Tales to mock the society of the Medieval Era.
 The miller’s tale is crude and is a drunk and his tale is insulting to his company, especially when he does not acknowledge his rank and speaks out of turn.
 Throughout time the English society has always acknowledge status; it is everything England and a true English know his or her class in society and abides by it.
 Chaucer uses the miller to defy the ranking in the British society.
 Not only does he speak out of turn but his tale is crass.
-Despite the ...
+Despite the crudeness ...

 During Chaucer’s time women were not thought of as important human being, they were just people who were put on the earth to gratify men.
 They did not have a voice and Chaucer uses “The Wife of Bath” as a satire to challenge the unfairness of this society.
 The tale begins with the wife of Bath telling her story with pride of the five men she has married.
-In her culture she knows that it is the norm that women like her should be shun; and even if a woman dares to behave as she does she would ...
+In her culture she knows that it is the norm that women like her should be shun; and even if a woman dares to behave as she does she would keep herself ...

 Introduction.

 The element of common core was established and implemented in 2009 by the state governors and education administrators.
 The standards ruling the introduction of common core in institutions of learning was to make sure that all learners across the defined states learned the same concepts.
 Initially every state had its own educational standards and, as a result, learning varied in different states.
 The introduction of common core in the institutions assisted in collaboration and coordination of education syllabuses and in assessing performance of students equally among the states.
-It is also a measure of pooling resources and cutting down ...
+It is also a measure of pooling resources and cutting down on educational ...

 Dante’s Inferno presents the reader with a series of ‘circles’ that depict different layers of hell – each designed for a different sort of sinner.
 These circles are designed to hold and punish particular types of people for eternity.
 In this essay, I will choose three literary characters and discuss which circle of Dante’s hell is pertinent to them.
-The characters I have chosen are Okonkwo from Chinua Achebe’s Things Fall Apart, who I believe belongs in the first layer of Dante’s hell – ‘limbo’ – because he does not accept Christ as his personal saviour and, whilst ...
+The characters I have chosen are Okonkwo from Chinua Achebe’s Things Fall Apart, who I believe belongs in the first layer of Dante’s hell – ‘limbo’ – because he does not accept Christ as his personal saviour and, whilst he is ...

 The novel Harry Potter and the Sorcerer’s stone is one of the interesting novels in the world.
 The writer of the novel widely explained a story.
 Several novels have different perspective on the content of the novel.
 The popularity of the novel raises concern especially by religious leaders on whether the novel is actually appropriate for use by children.

 Although the harry potter’s series have all the qualities of a book that capture the interest of many it should not be generalized as best or worst.
-It is therefore the goal of this work to analyze various ...
+It is therefore the goal of this work to analyze various views from ...